jaroslavcervenka/trading-watchdog-utility/README.md

 A console application which monitors treading activity in real-time and log suspicious behavior.

+Trading servers can have some restrictions, some users can try to bypass these restrictions by using multiple accounts with different names (of some relatives for example) and on multiple servers.
+We need to detect such behavior in real-time.
+Check new deals and if two or more similar deals exist, log the information.
+Similar deals are deals where open time differs no more than one second, currency pair is the same and the difference in volume-to-balance ratio is no more than 5%.
+If such deals are detected log info including accounts and servers where the deals were detected.

 ## Usage

 Start new command line window with elevated privileges due to installation of performance counters.